PHeonix25/bts-2017-february/README.md

 ### Redis
 > Anonymised screenshots from #Skynet

+> Redis is too fast in Prod, so we'll slow it down to demo it  (just don't turn on LogStash yet)

 ### Standardisation
 > Ugly screenshot

 > Good screenshot

+> Why? - Many apps sending to the same cluster, and we want to very quickly narrow down what's going wrong, and we want to have separate indexes per application for ease of searching/diagnostics.
+Apps can have different security requirements for pruning.

 ## Working demo of Elastic stack in Docker for local confirmation
     DEMO